 When combined with the intricate exteriors of the hand cut masters, the resulting hollow geometry was too complex to be manufactured traditionally and required additive manufacturing for production.
 Using a digital manufacturing workflow also enabled 3D Systems to seamlessly scale the dragons to achieve a slightly different size for levels two through ten of the pagoda.
 In total, 18 designs were prepared, comprised of nine different dragon sizes and a left- and right-hand version of each.

-“The final dragons are essentially a perfect copy of the original, but have been improved upon in a way that is invisible to the observer,” said Nick Lewis, General Manager UK, 3D Systems On Demand Manufacturing.
+“The final dragons are essentially a perfect copy of the original, but have been improved upon in a way that is invisible to the observer,” said Nick Lewis, General Manager UK, 3D Systems.
 “We engineered internal elements for a secure mounting process, but designed them in such a way as to be completely concealed so no nuts, bolts or traces of construction will be visible.”

 Hidden benefits of additive manufacturing

 Taking advantage of the ability to design for additive manufacturing, 3D Systems’ team incorporated a series of screws, threads and covers that follow the exact form of the dragons along the spine.
 “The final structures we delivered take advantage of the unique value that can be extracted from the additive process,” said Lewis.
 “Engineering in this way is common practice for us, but it is still miraculous to our customers.
 The wow-factor makes it fun to reveal, but to me it’s about being resourceful and solving problems more effectively and efficiently, which is a central benefit of using our technology.”